Alice Springs to Darwin Road Trip

 In the morning we had breakfast, packed up camp and started driving for a couple of hours.
 The first stop was Elliot, a tiny remote town (population of approx. 350 people) with not much there besides a petrol station.
 And in my experience the ‘rudest town in Australia.’ *laughs*

 Honestly, don’t ask any questions or favours (and whatever you do, don’t ask if they have wifi even if you see the signal come up on your phone!)
 The woman that works at this petrol station is the rudest person I think I’ve ever crossed paths with in Australia.
 We had a good giggle about it with some truck drivers that come past this town regularly and they reassured us that unfortunately the staff here are rude to everyone.
+Check out this page if you need a good coverage when you are travelling abroad, as their high tech systems are designed to boost cell signal for all carriers.

 The next stop was Dunmara, 100km further North.
 Our tour guide Janner tells everyone that this place has the best pies in Australia.
 It’s not official but with his enthusiasm we just had to try one, and it definitely didn’t disappoint.